ToshioCP/Gtk4-tutorial/gfm/sec9.md

 If you want to use this method, you should write a script that transforms ui file into C-string.

 - Add backslash before each double quote.
-- Add double quote at the left and right.
+- Add double quotes at the left and right of the string in each line.

 ### Using Gresource